Pulsations

 Using a range of art-making mediums, community consultations, research and investigation, storytelling, and immersive installation, ecoPULSE.art projects aim to consider and present new perspectives about the ecologies of rural and regional territories.
 We also love sharing our skills and knowledge.
 Our projects also include opportunities to learn from our artists and community experts.

-Project field notes can be found in the blog.
+Project field notes from past projects can be found in the blog.

 Since 2020, our projects have been funded through a combination of self-raised funds, fundraising through the Australian Cultural Fund, and Government grants.